TheCodefatherPartII/healthhack/README.md

 * Apart from a few built-in variables (`NODE_ENV` and `PUBLIC_URL`), variable names must start with `REACT_APP_` to work.
 * The environment variables are injected at build time.
 If you need to inject them at runtime, [follow this approach instead](#generating-dynamic-meta-tags-on-the-server).

-### Adding Temporary Environment Variables In Your Shell
+### Adding Temporary Environment Variables In Your Header

 Defining environment variables can vary between OSes.
 It’s also important to know that this manner is temporary for the life of the shell session.